Atlas VPN Review (2021) – New Free VPN That’s Still Evolving

 Atlas VPN’s app is very easy to navigate.
 The first screen that pops up when you open the app consists of a nice graphic and a large ‘on’ button.
 When you press it, you will immediately be connected to the server closest to you.
 In our case, that was a Dutch server in Amsterdam.
 The overall appearance of the app is simple and attractive.

 The features available for Atlas VPN are somewhat limited.
 You can choose a server location by swiping up.
-At the bottom of the screen you’ll find four tabs, one of them taking you to the app’s settings.
-At the moment of writing, the only available option here is to enable “SafeBrowse”.
-This feature functions as a type of firewall that keeps you away from malicious online services and websites.
-We expect that more options will be available soon.
+At the left side of the screen you’ll find four tabs, one of them taking you to the app’s settings.
+Here you can activate the kill switch.

 Aside from these more practical settings, the Atlas VPN-app allows you to view your Premium-subscription.
-You can also access the “Help” section, although this will only give you the same information as the FAQ section on the website.
-Finally, you’re also given the option to contact Atlas VPN via email.
+You can also access the “Support” section, where you will find information on their privacy police, terms of service.
+You can also contact the help center, although this will only give you the same information as the FAQ section on the website.
+You will also find information on the Android and iOS app.

 Pricing and methods of payment

 Atlas VPN offers both a free and a premium version of its service.
 The difference between the two is that Premium gives you access to faster servers as well as specialized servers for streaming.
 The premium version also gives you access to 20 locations instead of 3 and it has more security features.